RayMairlot/Batch-Render-Tools/README.md

 # Batch Render Tools

+**Note**: Currently Windows only.
+I am working on getting it working for other OSs.

 Batch Render Tools is a series of tools to help doing batch renders of single or multiple files in Blender.
 Batch render tools can render many different files at once, each with their own frame ranges if desired (otherwise it uses the frame range in the target file).
 Simply add a batch job and browse to the desired blend file.
 Re-order the jobs if you want them rendered in a specific order (render happens from top to bottom).

-If you have a folder of blends and want to quickly add them as jobs then you can use '**Batch jobs from directory**' in the '*Additional Tools*' menu (shown below) to browse to a folder and generate the batch jobs.
-Alternatively, also from the '*Additional Tools*' menu, you can export the batch jobs as a Windows Batch file (.bat) using the '**Generate .bat file**' tool.
+If you have a folder of blends and want to quickly add them as jobs then you can use '**[Batch jobs from directory](#batchJobsFromDirectory)**' in the '*Additional Tools*' menu (shown below) to browse to a folder and generate the batch jobs.
+Alternatively, also from the '*Additional Tools*' menu, you can export the batch jobs as a Windows Batch file (.bat) using the '**[Generate .bat file](#generateBatFile)**' tool.

 Enabling the add-on adds two panels to the 'Render' tab of the 'Properties Editor':
  - Batch Render Tools - The main panel for adding, managing and rendering batch render jobs.